danielhanan05/index-advisor/README.md

 - query metadata
 - safe execution plans when possible

-The target database must have the required extensions installed.
+The target database must have the required PostgreSQL extensions installed.

 ---

-### 2. Storage Database
+### Storage Database

-The storage database stores the advisor's data.
+The storage database stores the advisor's internal data.

 It stores: